At a Glance

 At QC Kinetix, treatment plans may include PRP treatment for tendonitis, which uses a small sample of your blood to create a concentrated platelet solution.
 Those platelets contain growth factors that support your body’s natural response to irritation and overuse—helping reduce soreness and improve mobility over time.

-Depending on your condition and goals, we may also discuss regenerative stem cell treatments for tendonitis.
+Depending on your condition and goals, we may also discuss regenerative cellular therapies for tendonitis.
 These biologic options are designed to target the source of tendon discomfort and support tissue revitalization, without surgery or long recovery periods.

 Our goal is to improve your quality of life and help you resume your daily activities as quickly as possible through restorative treatments that use the best healing ingredients your body provides.